-It's possible that your tooth's treatment has been successful but the tooth itself has problems due to other factors and issues.
+It's possible that your tooth's root canal treatment has been successful but the tooth itself has problems due to other factors.

 a) The tooth has broken or fractured.

-Teeth that have had root canal treatment are seldom as structurally strong as they once were.
-And for this reasons, they often require the placement of a dental crown for strength and protection.
+Teeth that have undergone root canal treatment are seldom as structurally sound as they were originally.
+And for this reason, they often require the placement of a dental crown for strengthening and protection.

 If an endodontically treated tooth does break, it's not always a big problem.

-- Assuming that the damage is confined to just the crown portion of the tooth (not the root), it's quite likely that the tooth can be repaired.
-(In some instances, the tooth may require a dental post and core.)
+- Assuming that the damage is confined to just the crown portion of the tooth (not its root), it's quite likely that the tooth can be rebuilt.
+(In some instances, the repair may require the placement of a dental post and core.)

 b) The tooth has extensive decay or gum disease.